-Each Tuesday morning a group of about 15 two- to five-year-olds rushes through the door in Brewer Townhouse at Lynchburg College for an hour and a half of play.
+Each Tuesday morning a group of about 15 two- to five-year-olds rushes through the door in Brewer Townhouse at University of Lynchburg for an hour and a half of play.
 They don’t know how many things they are learning.

 “They are getting opportunities to interact with other people.
 Social skills are defined within us by 5 or 6,” said Gerin Martin ’09 MEd, (left) an LC alumna and Lynchburg City Schools early childhood special education teacher who directs the play group.